America The Beautiful Coin Series

 Buying America the Beautiful Silver Coins from JM Bullion

 When you’re ready to buy silver, JM Bullion accepts a variety of payment methods for your investment in these ATB Silver coins.
-We accept major credit/debit cards, paper checks, bank wire transfers, and PayPal transfers.
-Bank wire and PayPal transfers process immediately, while credit/debit transactions take an average of one business day and paper checks take up to six business days.
+We accept major credit/debit cards, paper checks, bank wire transfers, Bitcoin, ACH, and PayPal transfers.
+Bank wire and PayPal transfers process immediately, while credit/debit transactions take an average of one business day and paper checks and ACH take up to six business days.
 Those paying by paper check or bank wire transfer enjoy a 4% discount.

 You’ll receive free standard shipping and insurance on your packages when purchases are over $99.
 All shipments are packed in discreet boxes and delivered to you by the US Postal Service or UPS.
 If you’d like expedited shipping, it is available at an additional cost.
 Should your package be lost, stolen, or damaged during shipping, JM Bullion will work to recover your boxes, provide a replacement product, or issue a full refund of your purchase price.